 I explored two dimensions:

-- First, I outlined all workstreams I was ever responsible for.
-For example, creating and owning product artifacts, designing user experience, running data analytics, owning P&L, building partner relationships, doing customer or market research, etc.
+- First, I outlined the main workstreams I was ever responsible for.
+For example, creating and owning product artifacts, designing user experience, running data analytics, building and owning P&L, building partner relationships, doing customer or market research, etc.

 Some hypothetical examples to better understand the meaning of PM Daisy: